groveale/spfx-archive/Readme.md

 # SPFx Self Service Archival

 This solution has been developed to demonstrate a method to add self service archival functionality to SharePoint.
-This is low cost, low maintenance solution simple solution.
+This is low cost, low maintenance, simple solution.
 The following features are supported

 * Dynamic Metadata
 * Permission maintained